spenconnelly/spenconnelly-personal/README.md

 Hello!
 This is my personal website.

-I will use this project as a showcase for my outside projects.
+I will use this project as a showcase for my personal projects.

+Contact:

 spenconnelly@gmail.com